Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Watch Karen and Kai get married._
 **-=Missable=-**

 This one involves a little more because you will need to save the vineyard first (outlined below) while getting Kai’s affection up.
-If you do not save the Vineyard, Karen will leave making this impossible so make sure you save the Vineyard.
+If you do not save the Vineyard, Karen will leave (making this impossible), so make sure you save the Vineyard.
 The best way I found to get Kai’s affection up is to give him berries.
 He seems to love them.
 Once his affection is high enough and the Vineyard is saved, Kai will show up to your farm and invite you to the wedding.

 =-----------------------------------------------------------=